BulkGate/woosms/readme.txt

 = BulkGate Plugin Features =

-**Customer & Admin SMS and Viber notifications**
+**Customer & Admin notifications**

-* Inform customers about the different stages of their order via Viber and <a href="https://www.bulkgate.com/en/solutions/sms-notifications/" target="_blank" title="SMS notifications"> SMS notifications.</a>
+* Inform customers about the different stages of their order (via Viber, WhatsApp, RBM, and <a href="https://www.bulkgate.com/en/solutions/sms-notifications/" target="_blank" title="SMS notifications">SMS notifications.</a>
 * Create your own notification templates.
 * Notify your customers in their native language with multilingual templates.
-* Receive notifications whenever a new order is placed, canceled, a product is out of stock, or another event occurs.
+* Receive notifications whenever a new order is placed, or canceled, a product is out of stock, or another event occurs.
 * Activate one or more admins for each notification template.
 * <a href="https://www.bulkgate.com/en/integrations/woocommerce-sms-plugin-features/" target="_blank" title="WooCommerce SMS plugin features"> See more features.</a>

-**Bulk SMS & Viber campaigns**
+**Bulk marketing/promotional campaigns**

-* Promote your products and services via targeted and personalized <a href=" https://www.bulkgate.com/en/solutions/bulk-sms/" target="_blank" title="bulk SMS"> bulk SMS</a>  and Viber campaigns
+* Promote your products and services via targeted and personalized <a href=" https://www.bulkgate.com/en/solutions/bulk-sms/" target="_blank" title="bulk SMS"> bulk SMS</a>  Viber, RBM and WhatsApp campaigns
 * Shorten your links with our URL shortener.
 Save characters to create a better message and get more valuable statistics
 * Use different sender ID types to send your campaigns
 * DND (Do not Disturb) solution for India and other countries (NDNC registry)
 * <a href="https://www.bulkgate.com/en/integrations/woocommerce-sms-plugin-features/" target="_blank" title="WooCommerce SMS plugin features"> See more features.</a>

 **Two-way messaging**
-Communicate directly with customers via <a href="https://www.bulkgate.com/en/solutions/two-way-sms/" target="_blank" title="two-way SMS"> 2-way SMS</a> or Viber and get their reactions or answer their questions.
+Communicate directly with customers via <a href="https://www.bulkgate.com/en/solutions/two-way-sms/" target="_blank" title="two-way SMS"> 2-way SMS</a> or Viber, WhatsApp, RBM and get their reactions or answer their questions.

 **Statistics and records**